 Entry

 The entry period for submissions to the ALSA NEC is to be no less than one calendar month.
-This period is to be set at the discretion of the Publications Officer.
+This period is to be set at the discretion of the Competitions Officer.

-Acknowledgement of entry will be provided to the competitor once the submission has been received by the Publications Publications Officer via email.
+Acknowledgement of entry will be provided to the competitor once the submission has been received by the Competitions Officer via email.

 All submissions to the NEC are final.
-Essays may not be resubmitted or edited once the Publication Publications Officer has received the submission via email.
+Essays may not be resubmitted or edited once the Competitions Officer has received the submission via email.

 Competitor